figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MAPPINGS.md

 }
 ```

-As discussed above, we want the logs that come from function calls in the contract.
-So we'll do this.
-Notice tht we first check to see if the `Account` entity exists and if it doesn't, create a new one:
+As mentioned previously, we want the logs that come from function calls in the contract.
+So we'll implement this functionality.
+Notice that we are first checking to see if the `Account` entity exists - if it doesn't, create a new one:

 ```typescript
 function handleAction(